 - ½ tsp. salt

-- 1/3 cup Organic Valley Plain Grassmilk Yogurt (may substitute unsweetened applesauce)
+- 1/3 cup Organic Valley Plain Grassmilk Yogurt (may substitute unsweetened applesauce or vanilla yogurt, if desired)

 - ¼ cup pure maple syrup